 2. Polymorphic light eruption

-Polymorphic light eruption belongs to the idiopathic photodermatosis and it is one of the common skin reaction that is followed by the skin exposure.
-Many individuals are affected by this allergy and it is often described as a sun allergy or toxic sun reaction.
+Polymorphic light eruption belongs to the idiopathic photodermatosis, and it is one of the common skin reaction that is followed by skin exposure.
+Many individuals are affected by this allergy, and it is often described as a sun allergy or toxic sun reaction.
 It can take around twenty minutes to an hour of strong exposure to trigger the rash.
-The symptoms of polymorphic light eruption are characterized as reddened skin with red spots or small blisters which are generally itchy, uncomfortable and individual can feel sore and burn and the most affected areas include face, neck, arms, and hands.
-Sunlight contains various types of radiations and polymorphic light eruption can be a cause of ultraviolet light and visible light.
+The symptoms of polymorphic light eruption are characterized as reddened skin with red spots or small blisters, which are generally itchy, uncomfortable.
+Individuals can feel sore and burn, and the most affected areas include the face, neck, arms, and hands.
+Sunlight contains various types of radiations, and polymorphic light eruption can be a cause of ultraviolet light and visible light.
 This type of allergy can come up even when the light has passed through the window glass or after exposure to fluorescent lighting.
-The majority of patients who suffer from this allergy notice skin lesions during early summers or spring and it can appear hours to days following ultraviolet radiation and they appear on exposed areas.
+The majority of patients who suffer from this allergy notice skin lesions during early summers or spring, and it can appear hours to days following ultraviolet radiation.

 4. Actinic Prurigo

 It is another type of rare skin disorder that is triggered by the photosensitivity.
-The exact cause of the development of this skin disorder is still unknown but numerous studies suggest that it can be a result of an allergic reactions proteins that are altered by the sunlight in the individual who has inherited certain genes.
-It is usually characterized by the presence of exudative cheilitis and the erythematous plaques become excoriated.
-An affected individual experiences severe itching and painful inflammation on an exposed skin.
-Cheeks, neck, ears, and arms are the most affected areas and covered areas such as buttocks may also get affected.
-Usually, symptoms of actinic prurigo get worse during the summer and the spring months as during that time the Ultraviolet rays are very strong.
-Currently, there is no cure for actinic prurigo but by taking some measures one can prevent its occurrence.
-Avoiding sunlight exposure is important and protecting the skin from clothing can help.
+The exact cause of the development of this skin disorder is still unknown, but numerous studies suggest that it can be a result of an allergic reactions proteins that are altered by the sunlight in the individual who has inherited certain genes.
+It is usually characterized by the presence of exudative cheilitis, and the erythematous plaques become excoriated.
+An affected individual may experience severe itching and painful inflammation on the exposed skin.
+Cheeks, neck, ears, and arms are the most affected areas, and covered areas such as buttocks may also get affected.
+Usually, symptoms of actinic prurigo get worse during the summer and the spring months as during that time the Ultraviolet rays are powerful.
+Currently, there is no cure for actinic prurigo, but by taking some measures, one can prevent its occurrence.
+Avoiding sunlight exposure is essential, and protecting the skin from clothing can help.